BryanLimited/FinalProject/README.md

 ## What is this?
-This project recreates the popular mobile game Flappy Bird.
-It was developed using Python and the Pygame library as part of our final project for freshman year in college.
+This project is a recreation of the popular mobile game Flappy Bird, developed using Python and the Pygame library.
+It was created as part of our final project for our freshman year in college

 ## Progress so far 10/15/2024 - You can check commits on who did the changes or read it here